 - 1. Go to Administration > Manage DVRs > DVR Groups.
-A list of existing groups is displayed. - Right-click the BWX-100 group you want to update, then select Edit from the pop-up menu.
-The Edit Group window is displayed.
+A list of existing groups is displayed. - 2.
+Right-click the BWX-100 group you want to update, then select Edit from the pop-up menu.
+The Edit Group form is displayed.
 NOTE: BWX-100 DVRs have a type of FBMHD2.
-The fields on this form are described in the corresponding table in Appendix 5 - DVRs.
+The fields on this form are described in the corresponding table in Appendix 5 DVRs.

-- 3. Enter/select your changes in the appropriate field(s). - 4.
-To change the Ethernet settings for this BWX-100 group, click the IP Setup tab, and then enter your changes in the appropriate field(s).
-The fields on this tab are described in the corresponding table in Appendix 5 DVRs. - 5.
-To change the video settings for this BWX-100 group, click the Video tab, and then enter your changes in the appropriate field(s).
-The fields on this tab are described in the corresponding table in Appendix 5 DVRs. - 6.
-To add/remove BWX-100s from this group, click the DVRs tab, and then follow steps 5 8 of the Configuring a BodyVISION DVR Group procedure. - 7.
+- 3. Enter/select your changes on the displayed Settings tab. - 4.
+To change the Ethernet settings for this BWX-100 group, click the IP Setup tab, and then select the desired checkboxes.

+5. To change the video settings for this BWX-100 group, click the Video tab, and then enter/select your changes.

+- To add/remove BWX-100s from this group, click the DVRs tab, and then follow step 4 of the Configuring a BodyVISION DVR Group procedure. - 7.
 Click Save.
 A confirmation message is displayed.